insertokername/custom-authlib/docs/client/fastapi.rst

     # we need this to save temporary code & state in session
     app.add_middleware(SessionMiddleware, secret_key="some-random-string")

-Since Authlib starlette requires using ``request`` instance, we need to expose that ``request`` to Authlib.
+Since insertokname-authlib starlette requires using ``request`` instance, we need to expose that ``request`` to insertokname-authlib.
 According to the documentation on `Using the Request Directly <https://fastapi.tiangolo.com/advanced/using-request-directly/>`_::

     from starlette.requests import Request